Radmang/Sable-Cache/README.md

 Sable cache, **_version 65_**.

-## Quick Guide - Switching Branches
+## Quick Guide - Switching between Branches
 1. Go into directory of choice and open cmd or git bash
 2. git fetch (gets all updated branches)
 3. git branch -v -a (shows all available branches)